What first time homebuyers need to know about homeowners insurance when shopping for a policy to protect their new investment - their first house.

 "Homeowners should have sufficient liability insurance," says Giulianti.
 "Those coverages are relatively inexpensive and should be maxed out wherever possible."

-Homeowners with considerable assets or high-risk factors on their property should consider purchasing an umbrella policy.
+Homeowners with large assets or high-risk factors on their property should consider purchasing an umbrella policy.
 This is a policy-add on that covers liability costs exceeding the amounts on your policy.
 Umbrella policies are usually available in million-dollar increments, from one to ten million dollars.

 Because of this, getting a good deal on your home insurance is vital.
 You don't want to skimp on coverage, but you also don't want to break the bank.
 So how much should you expect a homeowners insurance policy to cost?